a1-digital-international/exoscale-deployment-guides/f5xc-sites/f5xc-site-sks.md

 ![013](img/013.png)

-Please note, that in our case we’re using a domain which is fully managed by Volterra.
-If you use a custom domain outside of Volterra, you will have to update your DNS manually after load balancer deployment.
+Please note, that in our case we’re using a domain which is fully managed by F5XC.
+If you use a custom domain outside of F5XC, you will have to update your DNS manually after load balancer deployment.

 We can now access the application in the browser: